-Stablecoins offer an alternative option by reducing this volatility, making them more suitable for regular use.
-Borderless payments, low transaction fees, self-custody, and a combination of conventional fiat currency stability with digital asset flexibility make stablecoins appealing.
+Stablecoins offer an alternative option by reducing this volatility, potentially making them more suitable for regular use.
+Borderless payments, low transaction fees, self-custody, and a combination of conventional fiat currency stability with digital asset flexibility make stablecoins appealing to millions.
 To understand why, we must first know how stablecoins work.

 Bitcoin (BTC) is not a stablecoin.
 Stablecoins aim to maintain a stable value through fiat currencies or other assets like gold.
 Bitcoin’s value is volatile in comparison.
 To learn more about Bitcoin click here.